lucashuy/burntbot/README.md

 ## Features
 * Auto-return swaps of any amount to the sender
-* Initiate swaps quickly with less button presses
+* Initiate swaps quickly with fewer button presses
 * Check balances and see who owes you
 * Auto-shake using the bot to get shaking sats